r3h6/TYPO3.EXT.oauth2_server/Documentation/Configuration/ResourceRoutes.rst

          -  :variable:      oauth.authorized
             :type:          boolean
-            :description:   True if authorization header was set and the token is valid
+            :description:   True if authorization header was set and the bearer token is valid

          -  :variable:      oauth.grant
             :type:          string